How to Automate Data Entry Tasks with Software in 2024

 Example Use Case: Automating data extraction from customer emails.
 An AI-powered tool can automatically identify and extract customer names, order details, and addresses from emails, and then input this information into a CRM system.

-4. Integration Platforms (iPaaS) like Zapier
+4. Integration Platforms (iPaaS) like workflow automation

 Integration platforms (iPaaS) like Zapier connect different applications and services, allowing you to automate data transfer between them.
 These platforms typically use a visual interface to create automated workflows, called ‘Zaps’ in Zapier’s case, without requiring coding skills.
-They streamline data flow and eliminate manual data entry across different systems.
+They data flow and eliminate manual data entry across different systems.
 Zapier shines in connecting cloud-based apps.

 Key Features: